Women Postgraduates in Philosophy at Sheffield

 After completing the PhD (and also working as a temporary lecturer for a year at Sheffield) I got a British Academy Postdoctoral Research Fellowship to work at Oxford, and am now Assistant Professor at the LSE.

-UPDATE: Anna has just been awarded a 2014 Leverhulme Prize!
+Anna was awarded a 2014 Leverhulme Prize.

 I got my BA in Philosophy at the University of Murcia (Spain) in 2000, and I came to Sheffield in 2001 to pursue the MA/Research Training Year, and then a PhD, which I finished in 2007.
 My supervisors were Stephen Laurence and Rosanna Keefe, and my thesis was on the philosophy of consciousness.
 I specialize in Philosophy of Mind and Language, and Philosophy of Gender, Race and Sexuality.